lisawilliams/lisa/_posts/2022-11-28-mastodon-101-for-journalists.markdown

 #### Can I migrate my Twitter follows/followers?

 You may want to try tools like [Debirdify](https://debirdify.pruvisto.org/) or [Fedifinder](https://fedifinder.glitch.me/) to see if people who follow you, or you follow, are also on Mastodon.
+Some of these may no longer be operational due to API limits at Twitter.

 ### Mastodon culture(s)